Chrinkus/advent-of-code/2015/c/README.md

 Again, the only library usage was my `io_getline` function to simplify the reads.
 But that's the whole point, use a library to take care of the parts that aren't the immediate problem under consideration.

 Though it is a 2D challenge, I decided not to use fruity as the boundaries were known at compile time so a regular 2D C-array was sufficiently easy to work with.

+## Day 7 - Some Assembly Required

+You knew a toy would be cool when it had this on the box.

+### Challenge Notes

+Whuf!
+Simulating a bunch of wire connections with different types of logic gates.
+This kind of problem would be much easier in an OO language but we can make it happen with C!
+This challenge represents the first star that I'm picking up on return to 2015.

+Each line is the description of a wire, specifically the last word in the string.
+I was going to split the line but ended up writing a `scanf` for each 'type' of gate.
+After running into a wall due to some signals being passed as wires and others unexpectedly as raw integers, I decided to defer the detection of a number till later in the `get_signal` phase.

+Part 2 was easy, IF you engineered your part 1 to be reset and re-run.
+Or if your support library already had a way to iterate over the elements of a hash table.

+### Now vs Then

+In my first attempt at this I also identified a hash table as the ideal structure for the problem.
+Then I tried to implement it..
+As a result my solution for part 1 was 321 lines of code!

+A mistake I made was to throw each line into a queue and process them only when there was a signal available for each parameter wire.
+I considered this possibility this time as well but figured that connencting the virtual wires then recursing up the line to valid signals would be better.

+In the end I did not complete part 2 in 2020.

+### Library Notes

+So here's a funny thing.
+I implemented a hash table in `libcgs` a while ago but never ended up using it in the wild.
+This challenge is the first road test for my data structure and, while it got the job done, I will be making adjustments.

+Part 1 was engineered in such a way that set up part 2 well.
+The only thing I needed was an iterator for the elements of a hash table.
+This was implemented successfully but I'll not consider the functionality finished until I review the whole hash table at a later date.